 - Farm bells were often 10 to 20 inches because the sound did not have to travel as far.

-It is easy to find a replica farm bell.
-It can even look very old.
-However, these replica bells are not worth much at all and it is important to be able to identify the antique from the reproduction if you don't want to end up with an expensive imitation.
+It's easy to find a replica farm bell, and these replicas can be artificially aged to look properly from the period.
+However, these replica bells aren't worth much at all and it's important to be able to identify the antique from the reproduction if you don't want to end up with an expensive imitation.
+Look for these markers to distinguish between an antique and reproduction bell:

 - The edges of the bell will have become soft and irregular over time.